cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx logger info "Hello to this world"
 {{< /gsHighlight >}}

-Let's walk through this example and explain what's going on.
+**Description**

-First, notice how the `cloudify.interface.lifecycle.start` operation is mapped directly to a script.
-When an operation is mapped, if the mapping points to a resource that is included in the blueprint directory, it is considered to be a script and the script plugin is used.
-So in fact, the above mapping is equivalent to:
+Notice that the `cloudify.interface.lifecycle.start` operation is mapped directly to a script.
+When an operation is mapped, if the mapping points to a resource that is included in the blueprint directory, it is considered to be a script and the Script plugin is used.
+This means that the above mapping is equivalent to:
 {{< gsHighlight  yaml  >}}
 interfaces:
   cloudify.interfaces.lifecycle: